What is Colombia known for?

 There are three typical examples of this.
 The first one is the ajiaco, allegedly Colombia’s national dish.
 This consists of a thick, savory soup made of two different kinds of potatoes, corn, some herbs, and chicken.
 It’s typically served with a side of rice and avocado.

-Another typical Colombian soup is sancocho, made of chicken alone, or a combination of pork, chicken, and cow rib, plus potato, arracacha (a kind of tuber), manioc, corn, and green plantain.
-It also comes accompanied by rice and avocado.
+Another typical Colombian soup is sancocho, which is made of chicken alone or a combination of pork, chicken, and cow rib, plus potato, arracacha (a kind of tuber), manioc, corn, and green plantain.
+It is also accompanied by rice and avocado.

 The bandeja paisa (Antioquia) consists of red kidney beans, ground beef, rice, a fried egg, a sausage, avocado, fried ripe plantain, and fried pork.
 Some restaurants offer the ‘típico montañero,’ a variation of the same platter that adds chicken and a piece of black pudding (a blood and rice sausage).